bxdfbxdf/starlab-website/markdown/1_Motion_Capture.md

 # Unlock the Future of Motion Capture with Starlab

 The Starlab is open for client work.
+We have a rate of
+* $2400 per day
-We have a rate of 2400 per day, and 5 dollars per character second of processed capture data.
-For internal rates, please contact us.
+* $5 dollars per character second of processed capture data.
+* For internal rates, please contact us.

 Welcome to the forefront of motion capture technology at Starlab.
 Dive into a realm where movement meets precision, where every gesture, every sway, and every leap is meticulously captured and transformed into digital brilliance.
 Step into our state-of-the-art facility boasting the cutting-edge VICON and Optitrack systems, setting the gold standard in motion capture technology.